Captain’s log, stardate 20160915

 Money as a medium of exchange offers a convenience that doesn’t exist in a barter system.

-Unfortunately, most people are confused about exactly what that convenience is.
+Unfortunately, it seems like most people are confused about exactly what that convenience is.

 The convenience of money ISN’T that $10 is worth the same to everyone; it’s that everyone’s $10 is worth the same TO ME.

-Because money has numbers associated with it, it gives the impression of being mathematical and absolute.
+Because money has numbers associated with it, it gives the impression of being mathematical and absolute and objective.

 In fact, money is highly emotional and subjective.